The Crohn’s & Colitis Foundation advocates on behalf of IBD patients, caregivers, and healthcare providers.

 Increase the Membership of the Congressional Crohn's & Colitis Caucus

 The Congressional Crohn's & Colitis Caucus is a bipartisan group of members in the U.S. House of Representatives that works together to raise awareness of IBD, support IBD medical research, and protect patient access to care.
-The Caucus is led by Representative Carolyn Maloney (D-NY-12).
+The Caucus is led by Representatives Josh Gottheimer (D-NJ-5) and John Rutherford (R-FL-4).

 See this list of Caucus members for more information.